Azure/container-upstream/process/graduation_guidelines.md

 ## Process

-Each project in Container Upstream (AzCU) has an associated maturity level.
-A proposed AzCU project should enter at the project's preferred maturity level.
-If the project originates within the AzCU group, then it should begin at the Sandbox Stage.
-If a joining project originates outside of the AzCU group, the preferred maturity level of the project must meet a 2/3 supermajority vote by the AzCU technical oversight committee (TOC).
+Each project in Azure Cloud Native Upstream (AzCNU) has an associated maturity level.
+A proposed AzCNU project should enter at the project's preferred maturity level.
+If the project originates within the AzCNU group, then it should begin at the Sandbox Stage.
+If a joining project originates outside of the AzCNU group, the preferred maturity level of the project must meet a 2/3 supermajority vote by the AzCNU technical oversight committee (TOC).
 If the vote tally can not be met at the preferred maturity level, each previous level will receive a vote until a 2/3 supermajority is met.
 If the project does not receive enough votes at the Sandbox stage, the project is rejected.

-Each project in AzCU will participate in a quarterly review by the TOC.
+Each project in AzCNU will participate in a quarterly review by the TOC.
 The review will assess the project's maturity level as well as its community momentum.
 A 2/3 supermajority vote is required to graduate to the next maturity level.
 If the project is no longer needed or has become obsolete, the TOC can also vote with a 2/3 supermajority to archive the project.